SudiMango/MyStudyPal/README.md

 If you want a place to start, here are good first ideas:

+- Be able to upload multiple file types other than just .pdf
 - Add support for user-provided API keys (so users can bring their own Gemini key)
 - Add support for different AI providers to be used instead of just Gemini
 - Extend the tracking and stats for quizzes and flashcards so that users can better see their improvement over time